 *Our Golden Retriever tour guide, Sawyer, has taken over the blog this week.
 Please enjoy his fun take on our recent visit to Culross.

-It has not been easy for many people the past few months due to COVID-19, and it has been quite strange for me.
-But I’m getting ahead of myself, and almost forgot to give a proper introduction!
 My name is Sawyer, and I am the canine tour guide here at Wee Walking Tours.
 Normally, I assist my human Dad, Sami, on our Edinburgh walking tours.
 It’s quite exciting as I get to guide visitors around our beautiful capital city here in Scotland.
-However, as I said, it has been quite confusing for me as I have not been to the city centre for four months!

-I haven’t just been sitting at home the past few months.
-I have had some fun local adventures on our daily walks and Dad tells me he shares that with all of you on our social media channels (Twitter, Instagram, & Facebook).
-However, I am not going to lie when I tell you just how excited I was to find out we were finally going on a car ride outside of our neighbourhood on one of our ‘explore and discover’ missions.
+In addition to our tours, I often go on fun adventures around Scotland and Dad tells me he shares that with all of you on our social media channels (Twitter, Instagram, & Facebook).
+Recently we went on one of those adventures, and I am not going to lie when I tell you just how excited I was to find out we were going on a car ride on one of our ‘explore and discover’ missions.
 We were going to a magical sounding place called the Kingdom of Fife and to the port town of Culross.
 I am fortunate that I get to go on many adventures within Edinburgh and around Scotland, but I have not been to Culross before.
 Mom tells me that they wrote an article about this wee, historic village.
 So, be sure to read that to learn a bit more of its history and- for Outlander fans (we get a lot of those nice people on our tours)- you can find out fun information on filming locations.

 With all this excitement about our destination, I eagerly got ready to ‘hit the road’ with my family.
 My humans packed up the car, my big brother, Finn (who also holds the important job as Head of Human/Canine Resources in our family-business), snuggled up next to me, and, before I knew it, we were setting out on our adventure.